Watch Video: Who Pays My Medical Bills if I’m Injured in a Slip & Fall Accident?

 Contact the NY & NJ Slip and Fall Attorneys at KGG

-If you have fallen and suffered injuries as a result of another party’s negligence in Bergen County, Rockland County or elsewhere in New York or New Jersey, rather than accepting a first offer from the insurance company, contact the slip and fall lawyers at Kantrowitz, Goldhamer & Graifman to review your case.
+If you have fallen and suffered injuries as a result of another party’s negligence in Bergen County or elsewhere in New Jersey, rather than accepting a first offer from the insurance company, contact the slip and fall lawyers at Kantrowitz, Goldhamer & Graifman to review your case.
 We will come to your location and provide a complimentary assessment of the facts.

 If we take your case, we will fight for a larger settlement or verdict.
 You will pay nothing unless we recover damages for you.